perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - signal script parser (by perpetualKid): reduces CPU time needed for signal management
 - true 64-bit management, allowing to use more than 4 GB of memory, if available, in Win64 systems (mainly by perpetualKid)
 - general options checkbox for optional run at 32 bit on Win64 (to avoid slight train shaking bug)
-- added Train Driving Info window (see http://www.elvastower.com/forums/index.php?/topic/33401-f5-hud-scrolling/page__view__findpost__p__251671 and following posts), by mbm_OR
+- added translatable Train Driving Info window (see http://www.elvastower.com/forums/index.php?/topic/33401-f5-hud-scrolling/page__view__findpost__p__251671 and following posts), by mbm_OR
-- Train Driving Info window may be translated in other languages (done for Italian), by mbm_OR
 - 32bit running set as default, to avoid 64 bit shakings and flickerings
-- NEW: inserted extended Raildriver setup, as present in OR Ultimate (by perpetualKid)
+- inserted extended Raildriver setup, as present in OR Ultimate (by perpetualKid)
-- NEW: corrected bug causing a crash in Train Driving window (by mbm_OR)
-- NEW: corrected German translation in debug info HUD causing crash
+- NEW: corrected bug blocking motion of pickup items (water columns and coal towers)
+- NEW: set Simple Control and Physics option as default.

 CREDITS